Performile1/Performile-Version-1/docs/investors/INVESTOR_UPDATE_2025-11-03.md

 ---

 *This update represents ~8 hours of development work on November 3, 2025*
-*Status: Week 1 of 5-week launch plan - ON TRACK ✅*
+*Status: Week 2 Day 1 of 6-week launch plan - ON TRACK ✅*